 If you find that you or your baby are experiencing any of these issues, consult your healthcare provider to have your baby evaluated for a possible lip tie.
-A lactation specialist, pediatrician, or pediatric dentistry practice can perform an evaluation of the baby’s mouth using a classification system to grade the severity.
+A lactation specialist, pediatrician, or pediatric dentistry practice can evaluate the baby’s mouth using a classification system to grade the severity.

 Lip tie problems later in life

 In addition to feeding issues, the American Speech-Language-Hearing Association (ASHA) states that as your baby begins to get teeth, a lip tie can cause milk to pool around the teeth and gums.
 This can cause cavities and tooth decay.
-Lip ties can also result in long-term speech development delays as the child gets older.
+The condition can also result in long-term speech development delays as the child gets older.

 Lip tie treatments

-A lip and tongue tie revision (also referred to as a frenotomy or frenectomy), may be recommended for more severe cases.
+A lip and tongue tie revision (also called a frenectomy or frenotomy), may be recommended for more severe cases.
 These procedures are typically quick, taking only a few minutes.
-During a revision, the area will be numbed with local anesthesia prior to the frenulum being cut with a scalpel or via laser surgery.
+During a revision, the area is numbed with local anesthesia before the frenulum is cut with a scalpel or via laser surgery.
 This will help loosen that tissue and allow for better lip and tongue mobility.

 While a lip tie revision can feel scary, improvements can typically be seen in as little as one to two weeks after the procedure.
 This quick procedure could drastically change the entire feeding experience for babies who have been struggling with a lip tie, so it’s important to discuss any concerns you have about a possible lip tie with your medical professional.